JamesVanstone/Project-1---Diversity-and-Inclusion/README.md

 1. I used chrome developer tools extensively over the course of the project to help identify issues and fix them.

-2. When testing on

-3. I found an issue caused by the carousel where the size of the element changes causing elements to be pushed around.
+2. I found an issue caused by the carousel where the size of the element changes causing elements to be pushed around.
+ - I fixed it by simply setting the carousel to a minimum of 330px high.

 ### Validation
 I validated the website using the W3C validator for both HTML and CSS
+1. When validating the HTML I found that the script tags were "stray", this was fixed by moving them inside of the body.
+2. One of my aria controls was not pointing to the correct thing.
+I fixed it.

 ## Deployment